125 Most Common Greek Last Names Or Surnames With Meanings

 66. Lekas

-This surname origins from Leka, an Albanian personal name.
+This surname originates from Leka, an Albanian personal name.
 It means ‘Alexander.’
+The name Alexander is famously linked to Macedonian king Alexander the Great, whose legacy shaped much of the ancient world.

 67. Leos